potetm/lightweaver/README.md

 # Lightweaver

-Clojure components with a simple reduce.
+Topological namespace sorting for making Clojure components with a simple reduce.

 ## Quick Start